CAN YOU PATENT AN IDEA ?

 -

-Involve an inventive step – It must not be obvious to someone with expertise in the field.
+INVENTIVE STEP - it must not be obvious to someone skilled in the field.

 -